reubendr/GoTweaks-S/README.md

 GoTweaks-S Updates:

 Desktop Controls: Native Steam Deck-style desktop controls—now with elevated access so controls still work in Task Manager and administrator windows (unlike Steam Input).
 **You can use steam desktop controls instead if you prefer but no elevated access**

 Steam Input Coexistence: Helper no longer blocks Steam Input.
 Use Steam for main buttons and GoTweaks-S for special Legion buttons simultaneously if you prefer.

 Expanded Remapping: Full keyboard picker for remapping.
+Hold Legion L/R remapping.
+Hold L for temporary desktop controls**experimental**

 Quick Settings: Added a dedicated brightness slider.

+_______________

 A powerful Game Bar widget for controlling gaming settings with your controller.
 Designed for handheld gaming PCs with deep integration for Legion Go, AMD Radeon GPUs, and performance tuning.